Summer School 2022

 Transportation will not be provided and/or offered to Summer School locations.

-The AUHSD Summer Academic Readiness Program is an invite-only program that will focus on high school readiness skills in English Language Arts, Math and Science for incoming grade 9 students.
-Students will be selected for invitation based on their 8th grade GPA.
+The 2022 AUHSD Summer Academic Readiness Program is an invite-only program that will focus on high school readiness skills in Math and Science for incoming grade 9 students.
+Students will be selected for invitation based on their 8th grade math grades, along with other grade information.

 Times: 8:30 AM - 12:00 Noon

 Students who participate will receive 5 elective credits towards high school graduation.
-Depending on sign ups the program will take place at 2 school sites, Campolindo and Las Lomas.
-Students who will be attending Acalanes and Miramonte in the fall will have some opportunities to visit their home sites throughout the program.
-If we have a large number of sign ups, we may consider expanding sites should staffing be available.
+The program will take place at Las Lomas.
 Lunch will be provided at no cost for students.

-The program will be staffed by AUHSD teachers who will reinforce writing skills, algebra readiness, and scientific thinking.
-We want to boost academic confidence in our new 9th graders and provide them an opportunity to experience some high school level curriculum.
+The program will be staffed by AUHSD teachers who will reinforce algebra readiness, scientific thinking, and study skills.
+We want to boost academic confidence in our new 9th graders and provide them with an opportunity to experience some high school level curriculum.
 We will also have our counselors work with students on reading their transcripts, understanding college requirements, and how to access our college-planning resources.
 We are planning for some guest speakers and of course, having fun!